noData0079/SecOPS.v1/README.md

 - [huggingface/transformers](https://github.com/huggingface/transformers)
 - [meta-llama/llama3](https://github.com/meta-llama/llama3)
 - [karpathy/llm.c](https://github.com/karpathy/llm.c)
-This repository hosts SecOPS.v1.
-For background on the autonomous evolution engine and LLM agent concepts guiding this work, see the [autonomous evolution engine documentation](docs/autonomous_evolution_engine.md).
-SecOPS.v1 is an experimental security automation platform that layers a multi-LLM Retrieval-Augmented Generation (RAG) engine on top of infrastructure, code, and operational data.
-The goal is to give SecOps teams a single interface for questions such as vulnerability triage, playbook generation, and environment introspection.
+This repository hosts t79.
+For background on the autonomous evolution engine and LLM agent concepts guiding this work, see the [autonomous evolution engine documentation](docs/autonomous_evolution_engine.md). t79 is an experimental security automation platform that layers a multi-LLM Retrieval-Augmented Generation (RAG) engine on top of infrastructure, code, and operational data.
+The goal is to give T79 teams a single interface for questions such as vulnerability triage, playbook generation, and environment introspection.

 ## Multi-LLM RAG inspirations